Cristinini: Beginnings (2015–2018)

-Competitions and growth in content creation (2019-2020).
+Competitions and growth in content creation (2019–2020).

-On February 8, 2019, she entered the S2V Esports team nder the role of "jungler" to compete in the women's leagues of League of Legends, a game to which she had dedicated thousands of hours, thus competing in tournaments such as the Women's Esports League.
+On February 8, 2019, she entered the S2V Esports team under the role of "jungler" to compete in the women's leagues of League of Legends, a game to which she had dedicated thousands of hours, thus competing in tournaments such as the Women's Esports League.
 In August 2019, Cristini closed her time as a player for the S2V team, thus focusing much of her time on streaming on the Twitch platform, a platform on which she had been streaming since 2017 and now resumed more regularly playing various games on stream, including League of Legends, Overwatch, Age of Empires, and many more.

 On April 12, 2019, Cristini, who had experience with role-playing games, as she already role-played in several games such as World of Warcraft, discovered the universe of Grand Theft Auto Online.
 On June 22, 2019, she would participate in the Stars Battle Royale, an event at Gamergy that brought together great content creators in the game Fortnite.
 At the beginning of the year 2020, she would enter the Elitecraft series, a Minecraft series made by ElRichMC.

 Right after, Twitch would receive a great influx of people from different sectors, from soccer to music, in the Among Us era, a time in which Ibai, Ander, Mayichi, Goncho, Cristinini, and other content creators would share discord to play with soccer players like Courtois, Kun Agüero, or Neymar, as well as people from the freestyle world like Papo, Blon, Bta, and many others.

 On April 4, 2020, she opened a website dedicated to news, social media updates, and much more.
-On October 22, Cristini made a video call appearance on Top Gamers Academy, a reality-talent show about eSports, and on October 30, 2020, she reached one million followers on the Twitch platform.
+On October 22, Cristini made a video call appearance on Top Gamers Academy, a reality-talent show about Esports, and on October 30, 2020, she reached one million followers on the Twitch platform.
 On November 5 of the same year, she became one of the new collaborators of Vodafone Yu, a program in which she had previously been a guest.

 He would be presenting the GGUP Fest, a festival that brings together people from the worlds of esports, music, and fashion.
 On December 26, 2020, after having shot scenes of the video months before, she would be part of the "Hispanic Rewind", being one of the faces on the cover of the video in which she would appear in a scene from the game Among Us along with other content creators such as Ibai, Willyrex, Fargan, or TheGrefg.